‘The roar I hear is the next stage of the rocket firing’: MAPS technology and the new age of vaccine development

 The need for a COVID-19 vaccine accelerated work already progressing before the pandemic and underscored the importance of quick and efficient vaccine development.
 In just the first year of the pandemic, COVID shots may have averted about 20 million deaths, according to researchers at Imperial College London.

-“Vaccine scientists are now seeing a breadth of investigations that didn’t exist before,” says Malley, who has taken on the role of chief MAPS scientist at GSK along with his responsibilities at Boston Children’s Hospital.
+“Vaccine scientists are now seeing a breadth of investigations that didn’t exist before,” says Malley, who has taken on the role of chief MAPS technology scientist at GSK along with his responsibilities at Boston Children’s Hospital.
 “I was going to say it’s a crossroads, but it’s not a crossroads.
 It’s like tributaries, and we must decide how many of them we can follow.”

 GSK scientific image of the MAPS vaccine technology

-A scientific image of the MAPS vaccine technology
+A scientific image of MAPS technology

 After proving that messenger RNA, or mRNA, was a suitable vaccine technology to respond to COVID-19, researchers are studying what else it can achieve against targets such as influenza.
 While many traditional vaccines rely on weakened or inactivated parts of a virus to provoke an immune response, mRNA vaccines deliver detailed instructions to the body’s cells to make key protein antigens, effectively turning them into mini vaccine factories.